-On the Vector TC4 with my 2-pass routine (WTG → ATG, target SS), Voskhod hit a near-perfect Shave 1 then settled into the mid-7s for Shaves 2 and 3.
-Average rolled up to 40/50.
-This is the first blade in the TC4 Titanium Safety Razor Blade Compatibility Project; rankings against other blades will appear here as they pass through the same test cycle.
+On the Vector TC4 with the standard 2-pass routine (WTG → ATG, target SS), the Vector × Voskhod pairing hit a near-perfect Shave 1 then settled into the mid-7s for Shaves 2 and 3.
+Pairing total rolled up to 40/50.
+This is the first pairing data point in the TC4 Titanium Safety Razor Blade Compatibility Project; additional pairings will appear here as each third-party blade passes through the same test cycle on the same physical Vector TC4.

 Test Conditions